 Titanic was built for size and luxury.
 The White Star ship was never going to win any speed records, but provided passengers with space and luxury never before seen on any ocean liner.
 Passengers looking for speed in 1912 would have chosen Cunard’s Mauretania or Lusitania rather than Titanic.

 Hindenburg was built for one purpose: to cross the ocean faster than any other passenger vessel in the world.
 The airship’s passenger accommodations were certainly comfortable, and astounding when compared to a modern jetliner, but not luxurious when compared to an ocean liner; the ship’s windowless cabins were about the size of a small railway compartment and passengers shared public bathrooms one deck below.
-Passengers looking for luxury would have chosen Queen Mary, but Hindenburg was more than twice as fast: While the fastest ocean liners of the era took about five days to cross the Atlantic, Hindenburg’s fastest crossing took less than 43 hours.
+Passengers looking for luxury would have chosen Normandie or Queen Mary, but Hindenburg was more than twice as fast: while the fastest ocean liners of the era took about five days to cross the Atlantic, Hindenburg’s fastest crossing took less than 43 hours.

 Titanic: Conservative Design